StarRocks/starrocks/docs/table_design/Data_distribution.md

     - Table configured with random bucketing

       Since v2.5.7, StarRocks can automatically set the number of buckets based on machine resources and data volume for a partition **at table creation**.
 Since v3.2.0, StarRocks further optimizes the logic for automatically setting the number of buckets.
-In addition to setting the number of buckets in a partition **at table creation**, StarRocks also **dynamically and accordingly increases** the number of buckets in a partition **during data loading**, based on the cluster capacity and the volume of loaded data.
-So it not only provides more convenience for users, but also does improve performance of loading bulk data.
+In addition to setting the number of buckets in a partition **at table creation**, StarRocks also **dynamically increases** the number of buckets in a partition **during data loading**, based on the cluster capacity and the volume of loaded data.
+This not only makes partition creation easier but also increases bulk load performance..
       > **NOTE**
       >
       > The bucket size is `1024 * 1024 * 1024 B` (1 GB) by default.
-When creating a table, you can specify the bucket size in `PROPERTIES("bucket_size"="xxx")`.
+When creating a table, you can specify the bucket size in `PROPERTIES ("bucket_size"="xxx")`.
 The maximum bucket size is 4 GB.

       Example: